Joseph (Genesis): Christian tradition

-Gregory of Tours claimed that Joseph built the pyramids and they were used as granaries.
+Gregory of Tours claimed that Joseph built the pyramids, and that they were used as granaries.

 Islamic tradition

 Islamic miniature of Yusuf being lowered into a well by his brothers from a 1577 Stories of the Prophets manuscript.

 Joseph (يوسُف, ALA-LC) is regarded by the Quran as a prophet, and a whole chapter is devoted to him, the only instance in the Quran in which an entire chapter is devoted to a complete story of a person.
 It is described in the Quran as the 'best of stories'.
 Joseph is said to have been extremely handsome, which attracted his Egyptian master's wife to attempt to seduce him.
 Muhammad is believed to have once said, "One half of all the beauty God apportioned for mankind went to Joseph and his mother; the other one half went to the rest of mankind."
 The story has a lot in common with the biblical narrative, but with certain differences.
-In the Quran the brothers ask Jacob ("Yaqub") to let Joseph go with them.
-Joseph is thrown into a well, and was taken as a slave by a passing caravan.
-When the brothers claimed to the father that a wolf had eaten Joseph, he observed patience.
+In the Quran the brothers ask Jacob ("Ya'qub") to let Joseph go with them.
+Joseph is thrown into a well, and taken as a slave by a passing caravan.
+When the brothers claim to the father that a wolf had eaten Joseph, he observes patience.

 In the Bible, Joseph discloses himself to his brethren before they return to their father the second time after buying grain.
-But in Islam they returned leaving behind Benjamin because the King’s measuring cup was found in his bag.
+In the Quran, however, they return having left behind Benjamin because the King’s measuring cup was found in his bag.
 Similarly, the eldest son of Jacob had decided not to leave the land because of the oath taken to protect Benjamin beforehand.
-When Jacob learned their story after their return, he cried in grief for so long that he lost his eyesight because of sorrow.
-He thus charged his sons to go and inquire about Joseph and his brother and despair not of God's mercy.
-It was during this return to Egypt that Joseph disclosed his real identity to his brothers.
-He admonished and forgave them, he sent also his garment which healed the patriarch's eyes as soon as it was cast unto his face.
+When Jacob learns their story after their return, he cries in grief for so long that he loses his eyesight out of sorrow.
+He thus charges his sons to go and inquire about Joseph and his brother and despair not of God's mercy.
+It is during this return to Egypt that Joseph discloses his real identity to his brothers.
+He admonishes and forgives them, and sends his garment with them, which heals the Jacob's eyes as soon as it is cast unto his face.
 The remaining verses describe the migration of Jacob's family to Egypt and the emotional meeting of Jacob and his long lost son, Joseph.
-The family prostrated before him hence the fulfilment of his dream aforetime.
+The family prostrates before him, thus fulfilling of his earlier dream.